Criteria for admission to the Sixth Form (Year 13) by pupils from another school when places are available

 - At least six GCSE passes (or equivalent qualification) at grade C or better, including;

-- If AS subjects selected have not been studied at GCSE level then a grade B or better in a related subject
+c.
+If AS subjects selected have not been studied at GCSE level then a grade B or better in a

-- If wishing to study Mathematics or Physics at AS Level then a grade B or better in GCSE Further Mathematics
+d.
+If wishing to study Mathematics or Physics at AS Level then a grade B or better in GCSE

 - If undersubscribed, as set out in and 1 and 2 above, then a pupil meeting the criteria set out in 3 above will be admitted unless the admission of a pupil would prejudice the efficient use of resources in the School.

 - If the School’s enrolment number has not been reached and more pupils apply for places than there are places available then the Admissions Committee will admit pupils on the basis of the rank order of their respective total points score at GCSE, with those achieving higher scores being allocated places before those with lower scores.